Help for Children with Autism, ADHD and Learning Challenges | Hopeful Neuron | London & Online

 2

-Switch off the reflexes that are still running
+Switch off the reflexes that never finished developing.

 3